gmum/ICICLE/README.md

 - ProtoPNet: https://github.com/cfchen-duke/ProtoPNet
 - TesNet: https://github.com/JackeyWang96/TesNet

+### Data preparation

+Please use data preparation method from ProtoPNet repository https://github.com/cfchen-duke/ProtoPNet In the next step prepare text file describing the data as in `data_utils` Lastly, change path in the file `src/datasets/dataset_config.py`

 ### Running the code

 To run ICICLE and obtain main results use the following command: